NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 If you did not have encryption enabled, you should have a <code>.sum</code> file along with the archive file to verify archive integrity.
 Please refer to the previous section in order to find out how to do that.

-Depending on how we configured <code>.compression</code> in OmniBackup's configuration file, our archive might have different extensions and formats, therefore requires different decompression algorithms.
+Depending on how we configured <code>.compression.algorithm</code> in OmniBackup's configuration file, our archive may have different extensions and formats, therefore requires different decompression algorithms.
 To decompress and untar our archive file:

 LZMA2: